Callymags/MS2-Arrow-Dash/README.md

 The secondary goal of this project is to strengthen my knowledge of JavaScript and jQuery.
 I am hoping that I will encounter challenges during my development of the game that will allow me to understand the JavaScript language and the jQuery library more clearly.

+## Challenges Encountered
+* **Difficulty validating JavaScript functions through console**

+While writing the JavaScript code for my nextSequence function, I found it difficult to confirm if my code would work.
+I could not find an easy way to confirm this code through the console.

+Solution: I copied the JavaScript lines into the browser console and left out the nextSequence function title.
+This allowed me to have a definition for a variable within my nextSequence function and confirm that the variable was generating random directions.